DanGraham23/DanGraham23/README.md

 ### Hi I'm Daniel

-I am a software developer.
+I am a software developer at Hexagon Asset Lifecycle Intelligence.
 I recieved my B.S. in computer science from Siena College in Loudonville, NY.

 Currently, I am learning more about cloud technologies and their applications, such as those offered through AWS and Azure.
 I am also learning about web accessibility standards such as WCAG and ADA in order to make the projects that I work on more accessible to those with disabilities.